Aveglia/vAMPirus/helpmeoutsome.md

 8. Explore results directories and produced final reports

-# Installing vAMPirus
+# Installing and running vAMPirus

+## Windows OS users

+vAMPirus has been set up and tested on Windows 10 using Ubuntu sandbox which is a new feature of Windows 10 - Windows Subsystem for Linux -> https://docs.microsoft.com/en-us/windows/wsl/about

+All you will need to do is set up the subsystem with whatever flavor of Linux you favor and then you can follow the directions for installation and running as normal.

+It should be noted that vAMPirus was developed on Centos7/8.

 ## MacOS users

 If you plan to run vAMPirus on a Mac computer, it is recommended that you set up a virtual environment with conda or Singularity to use the vAMPirus Docker image.

-You can try to run directly on your system, but there may be errors.
+You can try to run directly on your system, but there may be errors caused by differences between Apply and GNU versions of tools like "sort".

 vAMPirus was developed on a Centos7/8 operating system so we will go through how to set up a Centos7 Vagrant virtual environment with Virtual Box.

 A few steps are a little long, but this is a one time process if done successfully.

-### Installing VM
+### Installing and running the VM on MacOS

 There are other ways to do this so if you are more comfortable creating a virtual environment another way, please do so.

 #### Install Homebrew

-Let's first install Homebrew for your system:
+Let's first install Homebrew for your system, if you know you have it already and you've checked its not a "shallow clone" of Homebrew, you can skip this.

+If you are unsure, just run this:

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-Just a heads up, there might be a message once installation has completed saying that shallow-clone of Homebrew was installed.
+Just a heads up, there might be a message once installation has completed saying that shallow clone of Homebrew was installed.

 In this situation before running the following commands be sure to execute the git command provided by Homebrew in this message to complete the full Homebrew installation (this step might take a while).